-The consolidated financial statements require the use of estimates and judgment in reporting assets, liabilities, revenues, expenses and contingencies.
+The consolidated financial statements are prepared in accordance with IFRS Accounting Standards, which require the use of estimates and judgment in reporting assets, liabilities, revenues, expenses and contingencies.

 The following accounting estimates included in the preparation of the consolidated financial statements are based on significant estimates and judgments, which are summarized as follows:

-Area of Significance Critical Estimates, Judgments & Key Assumptions Capital assets, projects under development and intangible assets: Purchase price allocations.
-Initial fair value of net assets.
-Depreciation on capital assets.
-Estimated useful lives and residual value.
-Amortization on intangible assets.
-Estimated useful lives.
-Asset retirement obligations.
-Expected settlement date, amount and discount rate.
-Impairment assessments of capital assets, projects under development and intangible assets.
-Future cash flows and discount rate.
-Deferred income taxes Timing of reversal of temporary differences, tax rates and current and future taxable income.
-Financial instruments and fair value measurements Realizable forward Alberta Power Pool prices, volatility, credit spreads and production projections.
-Future cash flows and discount rate.
+Area of Significance Critical Estimates and Judgments Ca pital assets, projects under development and intangible assets: • Purchase price allocations. • Initial fair value of net assets. • Depreciation on capital assets. • Estimated useful lives and residual value. • Amortization on intangible assets. • Estimated useful lives. • Asset retirement obligations. • Expected settlement date, amount and discount rate. • Impairment assessments of capital assets, projects under development and intangible assets. • Future cash flows and discount rate.
+Deferred income taxes • Timing of reversal of temporary differences, tax rates and current and future taxable income.
+Financial instruments and fair value measurements • Future cash flows, discount rates, realizable forward Alberta Power Pool prices, volatility, credit spreads, and production projections.

-Management's estimates and judgments were based on historical experience, trends and various other assumptions that are believed to be reasonable under the circumstances.
+Management's estimates are based on historical experience, trends and various other assumptions that are believed to be reasonable under the circumstances.
 Actual results could materially differ from those estimates.